National Water Quality Initiative - Wisconsin

 NWQI Wisconsin Factsheet (266 KB PDF)

 Wisconsin NWQI FY 2016 Eligible Watersheds

 Apply now for NWQI-EQIP Financial Assistance!

 Applications for EQIP are accepted by NRCS on a continuous basis through the year.
-All NWQI EQIP applications received by June 10, 2016 will be evaluated for funding consideration.
+All NWQI EQIP applications received by Sept.
+2, 2016 will be evaluated for funding consideration in 2017.